tom-frantz/piot-assignment-2/pi/agent/readme.md

   export FLASK_ENV=development
   ```

-  Make sure your MySQL server process `mysqld` is running.
+  Make sure your MySQL server process `mysql` is running.

   install the python3 in your pi.
   ```